-Parents and students are responsible for obtaining missed assignments from teachers.
-Upon return from an absence, students will have one day for each day they are absent to make up work.
+Teachers are not obligated to prepare and provide a student's classwork on the day of an absence.
+Parents and students are responsible for obtaining missed assignments from teachers upon return to school.

+Lower Campus students will have one day for each day they are absent to make up work; Upper Campus students will have one class session for each session they are absent to make up work, since classes meet every other day.
 Teachers may use discretion to determine when work is due if the workload is particularly heavy.

 Students will make up tests and quizzes as soon as make-up work corresponding to the units or chapters has been completed.
+Lower Campus students will coordinate with teachers to determine when assessments will be completed.

+Upper Campus students should plan to take make-up tests at Study Hall After School (SHAS) or during an Academic Work Period so that more instructional time is not missed.
+No fee for use of the study hall will be charged for using it to make up tests.

-Long-term projects or papers will remain due on the specified due date or upon return from an absence, unless the teacher determines the need for an exception due to extenuating circumstances.
+For all students, long-term projects or papers will remain due on the specified due date or upon return from an absence, unless the teacher determines the need for an exception due to extenuating circumstances.

-Late Work Penalty
+Late Work

-Students are responsible to complete and turn in assigned work at the beginning of all classes each day.
-If a student comes to school late, he is still responsible to turn in all work for each class that is due on that day.
+Students are responsible for completing and turning in assigned work at the beginning of all classes each day.
+If a student comes to school late, he is still responsible for turning in all work for each class that is due on that day.
 If a student needs to leave early, he should turn in previously assigned work in classes that will be missed either to the teacher(s) or to the office.

-If a student fails to turn in work on the due date for any reason other than an excused absence or an emergency, he/she should make it up no later than the following day, with an automatic one letter grade penalty.
-If it is not turned in on the second day after it is due, partial credit will be awarded at the teacher's discretion.
+If a student fails to turn in work on the due date for any reason other than an absence, he should make it up no later than the following Lower Campus day or Upper Campus class session, with a 10% or one letter grade penalty.
+If it is not turned in on the second day or class session after it is due, the grade can be reduced to 50%.
+After that day or class session, teachers have discretion whether to accept the work.
+Upper Campus teachers have late work penalties specified on their syllabi.
+Please refer to the syllabi for details.